jeffreykegler/hoonlint/misc/whitespace.md

 should start on the rune line,
 1 stop after the rune line,
 and should consist entirely of kingside jogs.
+This implies that the TISTIS should be indented one stop more than the rune column.

 * The tail of a jogging-1 hoon should be should be one new-line equivalent after the TISTIS,